 The grand and palatial Osborne House was built between 1845 and 1851.
 Because of where Osborne House is on the Isle of Wight, it provides some of the most charming views over the Island.
 On her first visit to the site, Queen Victoria wrote “it is impossible to imagine a prettier spot”.

 Due to the beauty of the house and Victoria’s great love for the Isle of Wight, Osborne remained one of Victoria’s favourite royal residences throughout her life.
 It was here that she ultimately died, in 1901.

-Osborne House admission charges
+Osborne House today

-Osborne House tips & tricks
+Osborne House prices